Utah Divorce Tips

 • The group insurance policy availability

-• Whether the cost is reasonable?
+• Whether the cost is reasonable or not

 • Assume that while calculating the child support amount, the combined adjusted gross income of the parents is more than the maximum level mentioned in the Child Support Obligation Table.
 In such a condition, the court orders a just and apt child support amount on a case by case basis.
 However, it is ascertained that the child support amount is more than the highest level that the table specifies for the particular number of children

-• Consider the following occurrences
+• Consider the following occurrences:

 • A child completes 18 years of age